From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Use multimedia to enhance your content

-Blog articles with images get 94% more views than those without visual elements.
-Additionally, 43% of consumers expect to see video content from businesses on their blogs, which is 50 times more likely to drive organic search traffic than plain text.
+Blog articles with images get 94% more views than those without visual elements, and 43% of consumers expect to see video content from businesses on their blogs, which is 50 times more likely to drive organic search traffic than plain text.

 Here are some visual elements you should consider adding to your blog posts:

-- Interactive elements: Tools like mortgage calculators, interactive neighborhood maps, or image sliders for “before and after” staging photos make content more engaging.
+• Interactive elements: Tools like mortgage calculators, interactive neighborhood maps, or image sliders for “before and after” professional real estate photography make content more engaging.

 This blog post about purchasing investment properties with a VA loan includes informative videos throughout to break up the text and provide added value for the reader: